SanchayniB/Applied-Stats-MATH-564-484/README.md

 generated using publicly available US demographic data for 2016.
 After removing outliers and feature engineering, the linear regression model found key factors that predict income at a county level to a high degree of accuracy.

+Please refer to file Detailed_Report for detailed analysis